Jesteban247/AI-Car-Simulation/README.md

    ```

 ## 🙏 Acknowledgements
-- This project was inspired by the NEAT algorithm by Kenneth O. Stanley.
-- Visualization and user interface created using Pygame.
-- This project is inspired by the tutorials from the YouTube channel [NeuralNine](https://www.youtube.com/channel/UC8wZnXYK_CGKlBcZp-GxYPA).
+- This project was inspired by the tutorials from the YouTube channel [NeuralNine](https://www.youtube.com/channel/UC8wZnXYK_CGKlBcZp-GxYPA).

 ## 📝 License